google/automl/efficientdet/README.md

 Updates:

+  - **Mar26: Fixed a few bugs and updated all checkpoints/results.**
-  - **Mar24: Add tutorial with visualization and coco eval: [tutorial.ipynb](tutorial.ipynb)**
+  - **Mar24: Added tutorial with visualization and coco eval: [tutorial.ipynb](tutorial.ipynb)**
-  - Mar 13: Release the initial code and models.
+  - Mar 13: Released the initial code and models.

 ## 1. About EfficientDet Models